mistakia/nano-community/docs/introduction/advantages.md

 - There were a total of 130,814 faucet receive addresses.
 - The biggest faucet recipient received 1,724,105 Nano, likely from abusing the Captchas at the very beginning.
 These types of accounts appear to be very rare and they seem to have sold much of their Nano long before the initial runup in 2017.

 Nano's distribution is notable as 95% of the supply was given away for free.
-Unlike Bitcoin, Nano has been fully distributed since 2017 and has been undergoing the process of redistribution for over 4 years.
-Bitcoin is still being distributed and is increasingly ending up in the hands of fewer miners due to emergent centralization.
+Nano has been fully distributed since 2017.

 ### Nano is deterministic